bazelbuild/proposals/designs/2019-02-12-execution-transitions.md

 The solution for this is a standard computer science approach: we replace static transition instances with higher-level Transition Factories.
 Transitions which require extra information at creation time can be created by factories which have access to the needed data.
-This is actually the wat the currently implemented [`SplitTransitionProvider`](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/packages/Attribute.java;l=296) and
+This is actually the what the currently implemented [`SplitTransitionProvider`](https://source.bazel.build/bazel/+/master:src/main/java/com/google/devtools/build/lib/packages/Attribute.java;l=296) and